neatest/neat-neat/README.md

 - [README.md](README.tpl.md) containing a [usage section](inject/neat-usage.md) with instructions for your users to neat your template (if you already have a README.md in you repo, it will append those instructions)
 - [.neat.yml](.neat.tpl.yml) with many options commented out so you can configure your repo without having to go back to the documentation every time

+## Get your template out there

+- Add the GitHub tag [neat-template](https://github.com/search?q=topic%3Aneat-template)
+- Add it to the [official neat-repos](https://github.com/olivr-com/neat#add-your-repo-to-the-registered-repo-list)

 ## Template usage

 Install [Neat](https://github.com/olivr-com/neat) `npm i -g neat` or you can run it directly through `npx`